Myles Straw Player Props: Guardians vs. Diamondbacks

-Myles Straw -- 1-for-3 in his last game -- will be in action for the Cleveland Guardians versus the Arizona Diamondbacks, with Tommy Henry on the mound, on June 17 at 10:10 PM ET.
+Myles Straw -- 1-for-3 in his most recent game -- will be in action for the Cleveland Guardians against the Arizona Diamondbacks, with Zach Davies on the mound, on June 18 at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Diamondbacks.

 Myles Straw Game Info & Props vs. the Diamondbacks